A Healing Spice (Paprika)

 Paprika originates from South America in the regions of Bolivia and Peru.
 It was brought to Europe by Columbus in 1493, and from there it spread throughout Europe, Asia and Africa.
 In the 16th century, Paprika was being grown all over the world.

 Paprika is a sweet pepper because it contains less capsaicin, the chemical responsible for the spicy heat of the Chili Pepper, giving it a more mild, sweet flavour.
-A favourite of mine, especially for enriching tomato dishes, stews and recipes with grilled cheese toppings, is Smoked Paprika which is made from ground, dried Red Peppers smoked over wood fires, giving it a distinctly rich colour and flavour.
+Perfect for enriching tomato dishes, stews and recipes with grilled cheese toppings, Smoked Paprika, made from ground, dried peppers smoked over wood fires, adds a distinctly rich colour and flavour.

 Long before European explorers set foot in the New World, Indigenous Peoples in present-day Mexico and Central America were growing and using peppers.
-These peppers we not only used for flavoring dishes, they were seen as essential healing ingredients, known to aid digestion and treat various ailments.
+These were not only used for flavouring dishes, they were seen as an essential healing ingredient, especially for aiding digestion and treating various ailments.

 I hope you enjoy discovering the cleansing and healing benefits of Paprika - a wonderful addition to culinary dishes as a mild spice or raw in salads for your general good health, nourishment and wellbeing.